drhelius/Gearsystem/README.md

 ### iOS

-- Install Xcode for macOS.
-You need iOS 13 SDK or later.
+- Install latest Xcode for macOS.
-- Build the project `platforms/ios/Gearsystem.xcodeproj`
+- Build the project `platforms/ios/Gearsystem.xcodeproj`.
 - Run it on real hardware using your iOS developer certificate.
 Make sure it builds on *Release* for better performance.

 ### Libretro